anthonyt/counterpoint/README.txt

 This system aims to provide a simple mechanism for the input and evaluation of music according to theoretical rules.

+Music can be read from the dictionary defined in tracks.py, or from a MIDI file.

+Errors will be printed to the console.

 This iteration of the program supports first and second species, using 2, 3, or 4 voices, with the following caveats: